 A day trip to Martinique from St Lucia, on a ferry; it’s a very choppy stretch of water.
 The Caribbean is very far from being a tranquil holiday paradise at times.

 This is a volcanic island.
-There are several emerald clad pitons (volcanoes) and the eruption of the tallest, Mont Pelee in the north, killed 30,000 people in 1902 and the volcano is still active.
-Like much of the Caribbean Martinique is known for its gorgeous beaches nestling in turquoise bays. white sand in the south, grey volcanic ash in the north.
+There are several emerald clad pitons (volcanoes).
+The eruption of the tallest, Mont Pelee in the north, killed 30,000 people in 1902 and the volcano is still active.
+Like much of the Caribbean Martinique is known for its gorgeous beaches, nestling in turquoise bays. white sand in the south, grey volcanic ash in the north.

 Fort de France

-In town the larger houses and civic buildings are stone shuttered.
+In town, the larger houses and civic buildings are stone shuttered.
 It’s atmospheric, but there is little of note.
-A brown church with a tall steeple dominates the harbour.
+A brown church with a tall steeple, the St Louis Cathedral, dominates the harbour.
 The main tourist must see seems to be a statue of Josephine de Beauharnais, first wife of Napoleon Bonaparte. who was born on one of Martinique’s islands.
 It’s in the garden of La Savane.
+Despite it being a tiny island, four queens who have ruled France, Holland and Turkey, have all been born in Martinique